skyred/wcr/docs/AjaxNavigation.md

 Go to a View page (the frontpage itself is a View), and try navigating between different pages by clicking on the pager.

-## Test 2 Multiple Views with pagers
+## Test 3 Multiple Views with pagers
 ![screenshot_3](multiviews.gif)

 Go to a View page (the frontpage itself is a View) with another View block (like the one you created before), and try navigating between different pages by clicking on any of the pagers.

 ### Notes
+ - The address bar is not being updated at this moment.
  - You may experience some "jumps" in the UI.
 This is because loading new block element takes time, and currently I am not waiting until the new block is loaded before removing the old block.
  - Back / forward button support hasn't been implemented.
  - If you want to change settings, you need to disable module `wcr` first.
 This is due to: 1) admin theme is not yet supported; 2) navigation between pages with different themes (e.g. from user theme to admin theme or the opposite) requires more work in the future.